RRemelgado/rsMove/README.md

 ### Aknowledgements
 <p align="justify">
 This initiative is part of the <a href="http://www.fernerkundung.geographie.uni-wuerzburg.de/en/lehrstuehle_und_arbeitsgruppen/department_of_remote_sensing/research/projects/current_projects/opt4environment//">Opt4Environment</a> project and was funded by the German Aerospace Center (DLR) on behalf of the Federal Ministry for Economic Affairs and Energy (BMWi) with the research grant <b>50 EE 1403</b>.
+Clikc below to reach the involved parties.
 </p>

 <br>